 We followed the Jobs to be Done framework to uncover what "jobs" people want to get done when they hire Your Shot.
 With this information we would be able to create an innovation strategy to adjust the existing product features to user needs, or create new features to satisfy unmet needs.

-Clayton Christensen, professor at Harvard Business School and the Jobs-to-be-done theory he created in the 80's.
+Clayton Christensen, professor at Harvard Business School

 The goal was to discover meaningful segments with unmet needs.
 Knowing which needs are unmet - which desired outcomes are underserved - will enable Your Shot to create a unique and valuable position.
 To create such value proposition Your Shot must:

 • know where in the job the customer is underserved